 An athlete himself, David plays and competes in soccer, basketball, softball, tennis, and swimming.
 In addition to his athletic accomplishments, in the year 2000, he was elected to represent the State of Virginia at the Global Athlete Congress in the Netherlands, and in 2010 at the Global Athlete Congress in Morocco.
 He has been involved in Community outreach starting in 1999 when he volunteered at the Special Olympics World Games in Raleigh, North Carolina and in 2011 in Athens, Greece.
 He cheered the crowds at the Opening Ceremony at the 2015 World Summer Games in Los Angeles.

 He serves on several Boards to promote Abilities and collaborate with other advocacy groups.
-He was first to be elected to serve on the national Down Syndrome Affiliates in Action (DSAIA) and the Down Syndrome Association of Northern Virginia (DSANV).
-He is one of the National Down Syndrome Association Ambassadors (NDSS).
-David serves as a Global Messenger and a delegate on the advisory council of the Special Olympics International Board of Directors.
-He has served on the United States Athlete Leadership Program Committee.
+He currently serves on the Arc of Northern Virginia and the Down Syndrome Association of Northern Virginia (DSANV).
+He was first to be elected to serve on the national Down Syndrome Affiliates in Action (DSAIA).
+He is one of the National Down Syndrome Society Ambassadors (NDSS).
+David serves as a Special Olympics Global Messenger.
 He served as a Board Member of Special Olympics Virginia (SOVA) where he succeeded in putting forward a motion to have a person with disability hired on the staff.

 His preparation for advocacy and employment started at an early age at the Waisman Center Early Childhood Program in 1979 with inclusion and a desire to excel.
 A Booz-Allen Hamilton staff employee in the Distribution Center since 1998 at the McLean Virginia Campus, he is a trail blazer in the competitive employment of people with intellectual disabilities.
 Together with his company, David has served as co-chair for the Winter Games in the State of Virginia.
 He spoke on NPR honoring Eunice Shriver, and was interviewed numerous times in Ireland, Morocco and the US to talk about his success story.
 He has visited both the House and the Senate in Washington DC lobbying for people with intellectual disabilities.
 In March 2011, he testified at the Senate Health Education Labor and Pensions Committee promoting competitive employment for people with disabilities.
 He also addressed a global audience at the United Nations in New York City on World Down Syndrome Day celebrating the rights of people with Down syndrome.
 He speaks at various conferences and fundraising events building awareness and thanking supporters for their involvement in promoting respect, inclusion, and dignity for all people.